jiho/Markdown2pdf/README.md

 # Convert Markdown documents to PDF

 The script (`markdown2pdf.sh`) calls [Multimarkdown](http://fletcherpenney.net/multimarkdown/ "MultiMarkdown") to convert from Markdown to HTML.
 Then the HTML is rendered into a PDF through webkit by [wkpdf](http://plessl.github.com/wkpdf/ "wkpdf &mdash; a command line HTML to PDF converter for Mac OS X").
-It uses a default CSS which resembles the one used on Apple Developer Documentation, but if a css style is specified in Markdown, the script honors it instead.
+It uses a default CSS which resembles the one used on Apple Developer Documentation, but if a css style is specified in the document using the multimarkdown syntax, the script honors it instead.

-The script is packaged into a droppable application thanks to [platypus](http://www.sveinbjorn.org/platypus "Platypus | Sveinbjorn Thordarson").
+The script is packaged into a droppable application with [platypus](http://www.sveinbjorn.org/platypus "Platypus | Sveinbjorn Thordarson").

 ## Installation